🔼The name Seraphim: Summary

 It appears that the Seraphim, who are known in our culture as handsome human-like angelic creatures, were known to the Hebrews as snake-like fireballs.
 The interpretation of all this requires some preliminary considerations:

 In modern times, we like to designate creatures either according to what they look like, or else by some nomenclature that only covers their specific species.
 A horse is a horse and we don't care what the word "horse" might actually mean.
 A horsetail is a plant that looks like the tail of a horse, and a sea horse is a fish with a horse-like head.
-In Hebrew, however, creatures are known mostly according to their behavior, and since creatures usually display multiple defining behaviors, many creatures are known by more than one name — one of the words for lion comes from the verb to gather (see the name Ari) — and it also means that one designations often covers more than one creature.
+In Hebrew, however, creatures are known mostly according to their behavior, and since creatures usually display multiple defining behaviors, many creatures are known by more than one name — one of the words for lion comes from the verb to gather (see the name Ari) — and it also means that one designation often covers more than one creature.
 For instance, the word סוס (sus), meaning to flash or dart, denotes both a horse and a swallow (see our article To Be Is To Do).

 These creatures became known as the Seraphim, and although artists have tried to depict them, we really don't have a clue what they may look like.
 To start with, we don't know how large they are.
 They may be very small; small enough even to appear on someone's head (Acts 2:3).